Featured image - Best Keyboards for Kids and Beginners

 Number of keys

-A full keyboard has 88 keys, this is the standard for all piano players past a certain skill level.
+The first thing you’ll want to consider is the number of keys.
+A full keyboard has 88 keys – and this is the standard for all piano players at an intermediate level or above.
 Your child, however, may not need a full-sized keyboard straight away.
-They may not be big enough to reach across the whole instrument or the pieces they’re learning just don’t require that number of keys.
+They may not be big enough to reach across the whole instrument, or the pieces they’re learning just don’t require that number of keys.
+Assess how large they need the instrument to be and go from there.

 Keyboard action

-Action is how the keys feel under your fingers.
-Again, the standard for a full piano is “hammer action”, which replicates the feeling of the keys in an acoustic instrument.
-This might not be necessary for your child though, they may want an unweighted keyboard if they don’t have the strength to press weighted keys down yet.
+The action of a piano is how the keys feel under your fingers.
+The standard for a full piano is “hammer action”, which replicates the feeling of the keys in an acoustic instrument.
+This might not be necessary for your child, though; they may want an unweighted keyboard if they don’t have the strength or technique to press weighted keys down yet.

-Hammer action pianos are also much heavier than their unweighted equivalents, if your child needs their instrument to be portable, then you might want to avoid fully weighted hammer action.
-If you want to know more about weighted keys, check out our article on the best digital pianos with weighted keys.
+Hammer action pianos are also much heavier than their unweighted equivalents.
+If your child needs their instrument to be portable, you might want to avoid fully weighted hammer action.
+But if they plan to keep the keyboard for a long time and want to build proper technique, we recommend weighted keys.
+Check out our guide to the best digital pianos with weighted keys for ideas.

 Sound quality

-You want good sound quality if you’re really wanting to learn the techniques of the piano.
-A high-quality piano tone can replicate all nuances in your piano playing much more accurately.
+It probably doesn’t need to be said, but of course, anyone would want good sound quality in a digital piano or keyboard!
+A great piano tone can replicate all the nuances in your piano playing much more accurately.
 Fortunately, many modern pianos and keyboards across all price points have decent-quality piano sounds in them.

 Budget